Salvage of Supervision in Weakly Supervised Object Detection: Related Work

 \section{Related Work}

-Weakly supervised object detection~(WSOD) seeks to detect the location and type of multiple objects given only image-level labels during training.
+\textbf{Weakly supervised object detection~(WSOD). } Weakly supervised object detection~(WSOD) seeks to detect the location and type of multiple objects given only image-level labels during training.
 WSOD methods often utilize object proposals and the multi-instance learning~(MIL) framework.
 WSDDN~\cite{wsddncvpr2016} was the first to integrate MIL into end-to-end WSOD.
 OICR~\cite{oicrcvpr2017} proposed pseudo groundtruth mining and an online instance refinement branch.
-PCL~\cite{pcltpami2018} clustered proposals to improve the pseudo groundtruth mining, and C-MIL~\cite{cmilcvpr2019} improved the MIL loss.
+PCL~\cite{pcltpami2018} clustered proposals to improve pseudo groundtruth mining, and C-MIL~\cite{cmilcvpr2019} improved the MIL loss.
 Recently, MIST~\cite{wetectroncvpr2020} changed the pseudo groundtruth mining rule of OICR, and proposed a Concrete DropBlock module.
-Zeng \et~\cite{enableresneteccv2020} made the ResNet~\cite{resnetcvpr2016} backbones working properly in WSOD.
+Zeng \et~\cite{enableresneteccv2020} made the ResNet~\cite{resnetcvpr2016} backbones working in WSOD.
 CASD~\cite{casdnips2020} proposed self-distillation along with attention to improve WSOD.
+Some methods~\cite{ocudeccv2020, adjustericcv2021, caticcv2021} proposed to boost WSOD detector performance with the help of fully annotated COCO-60 dataset.

-Some methods have used the output of WSOD methods (pseudo box annotations) in FSOD models.
-W2F~\cite{w2fcvpr2018} proposed a pseudo groundtruth excavation and a pseudo groundtruth adaptation module for this purpose.
-However, these methods directly running FSOD without any modification, regardless of many noisy or wrong labels in pseudo groundtruth boxes.
+Some methods tried to adopt modern FSOD techniques into WSOD~\cite{enableresneteccv2020, uwsod2020}.
+Some methods have used the output of WSOD methods (pseudo box annotations) to retrain WSOD models with FSOD.
+W2F~\cite{w2fcvpr2018} proposed a pseudo groundtruth excavation and a pseudo groundtruth adaptation module to mine large and complete objects for retraining.
+However, they directly retrain WSOD models without considering any noise in the generated pseudo-labeled dataset which is bound to be very noisy.
+In contrast, we propose to reconsider the pseudo-labeled dataset with noisy label training perspective and harness the semi-supervised learning paradigm to squeeze better pseudo-labels.

-We also want to point out that existing WSOD researches are often evaluated on VOC2007/2012~\cite{vocijcv2010}, and mAP (mean Average Precision) at 50\% IoU is often the evaluation metric.
-Few methods have been evaluated on the more difficult MS-COCO~\cite{cocoeccv2014} dataset.
-However, we will show that good performance at stricter measures (like 75\% IoU), or, more accurate localization, is critical for WSOD.